atlassian/data-center-helm-charts/docs/INSTALLATION.md

 ## 8. Complete your product setup

-Using the service URL supplied by Helm post install, open your product in a web browser.
-If the product is Bitbucket your setup will be complete (provided all values have been supplied, [see Ancillary updates below](#Ancillary-updates---Bitbucket)), and you will be taken straight to the login page.
-For the rest of the products, complete the setup according to the instructions presented as part of the setup wizard.
+Using the service URL supplied by Helm post install, open your product in a web browser and complete the setup via the setup wizard.

 # Uninstall
 ```shell